World Cup Injuries - Players Who Could Miss The World Cup

 Take a look at our history of the…

 Many of these players have been cleared to play, however in some instances it is clear they are still struggling to play at their best.
-Harry Kane and Alvaro Morata are two good examples here.
+Harry Kane is a good example here.

 Others on this list are in a race against time to be fit for the tournament, key players like Msakni, Neymar, and Neuer.
 We can expect this list to continue to grow too as there are still plenty of games to be played across a variety of leagues.